elephox-dev/docs/content/v/develop/concepts/container.md

   </div>
 <div class="message-body" markdown="1">

-The alias takes precedence if the container has multiple options for injecting a parameter.
+The alias takes precedence if the service collection has multiple options for injecting a parameter.
 Aliases are resolved by the parameter name.

 </div>